nebulastream/nebulastream/docs/design/20241011_source_server.md

 It deals with the adding and removal of sources, propagation of errors to the `QueryManager` and thread synchronization when writing results downstream.

 ## 2) I/O and compute separation
+From the docs of ClickHouse: *The main purpose of IO thread pool is to avoid exhaustion of the global pool with IO jobs, which could prevent queries from fully utilizing CPU.*
 For 2), we create the threads internally in the `SourceServer`, as it runs the event loop and knows when and how to schedule threads for execution.
 However, we do not concern the `SourceServer` directly with the management of buffers, as this is the task of the `BufferManager`.
 We could, however, track statistics on how fast each source produces data (like currently implemented), and hint this to the buffer manager to help it out fairly distributing resources.